SioKCronin/website/content/projects.md

 ### Music

 **Tempered (2018-)**
-Retrofitted Mozart piano concertos as contemporary sonic landscapes.
+Four cathedrals of sound collide on the Gallilean mooons of Jupiter, their shards becoming lanscape, playthings and cultural totems of emerging and receding forms of life.
+A four-year meditation on multispecies thriving.

 **Ryujin (2016)**
-String quartet (premiered at the SF Women's Building by Friction Quartet)
+String quartet (premiered at the SF Women's Building by Friction Quartet, sponsored by the San Francisco Arts Commission).

 **O Pacifica (2014)**
-String quintet.
+String quintet (sponsored by the Center for Cultural Innovation).